 28. What are plastics?
 Name any five commonly used articles made of plastics.

-Plastic is also a polymer like the synthetic fibre.
-Plastic is a polymer which has different types of arrangement of the monomer unit.
-They can have a linear structure, branched or a cross-linked structure.
+Plastic is also a polymer like synthetic fibre.
+Plastic is a polymer which has different types of arrangements of the monomer unit.
+They can have a linear structure, branched or cross-linked structure.

-Articles made from plastic are: Toys, bottles, storage containers, bags, buckets.
+Articles made from plastic are: Toys, bottles, storage containers, bags, and buckets.

 29. What are the various types of plastics?
-Give two examples of each type of plastics.
+Give two examples of each type of plastic.

 Depending on physical properties, plastics are divided into two types: Thermoplastic and thermosetting.

 - Thermoplastic: Plastics that can be deformed easily upon heating and can be bent easily.
 Linear polymers and a combination of linear and cross-linked polymers come under thermoplastics.
-Example: PVC, nylon, polythene, etc.
+Examples: PVC, nylon, polythene, etc.

 - Thermosetting: Plastics that cannot be softened again by heating once they are moulded.
 Heavily cross-linked polymers come under the category of thermosetting plastics.
-Example: Bakelite, melamine, etc. Bakelite is used for making electrical switches whereas melamine is used for floor tiles.
+Examples: Bakelite, melamine, etc. Bakelite is used for making electrical switches, whereas melamine is used for floor tiles.

 30. Why are thermoplastics not used for making frying panhandles?